learn-chef123/nginx/README.md

 # nginx

-Installs the nginx on centos7
+Installs the nginx on centos7.
+The recipe also have its inspec test.